TcOpenGroup/TcOpen/src/TcOpen.Inxton/src/TcOpen.Inxton.Local.Security.LDAP/README.md

 </details>

-In C# app you can then write
+In TcOpen.Inxton C# app you can then write

 ```csharp
  SecurityManager.Create(new LdapService(
                 new LdapConfig("10.10.23.232", 389, false, "cn=users,dc=inxton")));